Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation

 \section{Introduction}

 Discrete choice models (DCMs) have been used to examine individual decision making for decades with wide applications to economics, marketing, and transportation \cite{Ben_Akiva1985,Train2009}.
-Recently, however, there is an emerging trend of using machine learning models, particularly deep neural networks (DNNs), to analyze individual decisions.
-DNNs have shown its predictive power across the broad fields of computer vision, natural language processing, and healthcare \cite{LeCun2015}.
-In the transportation field, DNNs also perform better than DCMs in predicting travel mode choice, automobile ownership, route choice, and many other specific tasks \cite{Nijkamp1996,Rao1998,XieChi2003,Cantarella2005,Celikoglu2006,Kaewwichian2019}.
-However, the interpretability of DNNs is relatively understudied despite the recent progress. \cite{Ribeiro2016,Boshi_Velez2017,ZhouBolei2014}.
-It remains unclear how to obtain reliable economic information from the DNNs in the context of travel choice analysis.
+Recently, there is an emerging trend of using machine learning models, particularly deep neural networks (DNNs), to analyze individual decisions.
+DNNs have shown its extraordinary predictive power across various academic disciplines \cite{LeCun2015}, and in the transportation field, DNNs achieve higher prediction accuracy than DCMs in predicting travel mode choice, automobile ownership, route choice, and many other tasks \cite{Nijkamp1996,Rao1998,XieChi2003,Cantarella2005,Celikoglu2006,Kaewwichian2019}.
+However, the interpretability of DNNs is relatively understudied despite the recent progresses \cite{Ribeiro2016,Boshi_Velez2017,ZhouBolei2014}: it remains unclear how to obtain reliable economic information from the DNNs in the context of choice analysis.